 What can we learn from them?

-One who claims personal certainty of his standing with God is removing himself from answering to the community — particularly to the authority of the elders.
+One who claims individual certainty of his standing with God is removing himself from answering to the community — particularly to the authority of the elders.
 This is viewed among the Amish as a prideful betrayal of the kind of humility fitting to mankind.
 It could also result in excommunication.

 “I realize that in an age of individualism, and an evangelicalism that stresses a private experience of salvation, Amish faith of communal solidarity in discipleship makes no sense, and the judgments you make about “works salvation” seem totally right to you.”
 The professor encouraged me to take “time to understand how an Anabaptist theology such as the Amish profess expresses a radically different way of claiming the grace of God as a community of the Spirit.”